 Child negligent treatment is a crime even if the minor suffers no physical or emotional impairment.
 Merely the act of neglecting a child qualifies as a criminal offense in the state of Nevada.
 The penalties for child neglect are the same as for child endangerment (discussed above in section 3).9

-See our related Nevada legal articles on corporal punishment, lewdness with a child, and child sexual abuse/sexual exploitation/sexual assault (which can be a category A felony with or without the possibility of parole).
+Also see our related Nevada legal articles on corporal punishment, lewdness with a child, and child sexual abuse/sexual exploitation/sexual assault.

 Legal References: